pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

    ...

-returns the list of command groups under the title `COMMANDS`.
+returns the list of command groups under the title `Commands`.

 Commands are named after actions on these objects
 (ex. ``get``, ``create``, ``delete``).
 The list of commands for each group